hyperledger-archives/sawtooth-core/docs/source/community/issue_tracking.rst

 How to Report an Issue
 ======================

-Issues should be created in JIRA under the Sawtooth Lake project (which uses the *STL* JIRA key).
+Issues should be created in JIRA under the Sawtooth project (which uses the *STL* JIRA key).

 Before reporting an issue, please review current open issues to see if there